-Section 189 imposes a franchise tax effective August 1, 1991, on businesses purchasing natural gas outside New York and importing the gas into the State for their own consumption.
-The tax is imposed at the rate of 4.25 percent on the consideration given for natural gas imported into New York State.
+Section 189 imposed a franchise tax effective August 1, 1991, on businesses purchasing natural gas outside New York and importing the gas into the State for their own consumption.
+The tax was imposed at the rate of 4.25 percent on the consideration given for natural gas imported into New York State.
+The rate will be phased down for taxable years beginning in 2000, at the same rate as the commodity receipts rate in Section 186-a.
+The tax is fully eliminated in 2005.